hashicorp/terraform-provider-azurerm/website/docs/r/storage_blob.html.markdown

 * `name` - (Required) The name of the storage blob.
 Must be unique within the storage container the blob is located.

-* `storage_account_name` - (Required) Specifies the storage account in which to create the storage container.
+* `storage_account_name` - (Optional) Specifies the name of the storage account in which to create the blob.
 Changing this forces a new resource to be created.

+-> **NOTE:** This property has been deprecated in favour of the `storage_container_id` property and will be removed in version 4.0 of the provider.

-* `storage_container_name` - (Required) The name of the storage container in which this blob should be created.
+* `storage_container_name` - (Optional) The name of the storage container in which this blob should be created.

+-> **NOTE:** This property has been deprecated in favour of the `storage_container_id` property and will be removed in version 4.0 of the provider.

+* `storage_container_id` - (Optional) The ID of the storage container in which this blob should be created.
+Changing this forces a new resource to be created.

 * `type` - (Required) The type of the storage blob to be created.
 Possible values are `Append`, `Block` or `Page`.
 Changing this forces a new resource to be created.